Double-coset zeta functions for groups acting on trees: Introduction

 In the (P)-closed case, we proceed in a similar manner, except that we count $K$-cosets instead of $(H,K)$-double cosets.
 This has only a minor impact of $\zeta_{G,H,K}(s)$, as discussed in~Section~\ref{sus:coset}.
 In contrast to $(H,K)$-double-cosets, the $K$-cosets can be enumerated using suitable weighted paths in the local action diagram associated to the action (cf.~Definitions~\ref{defn:pathD}~and~\ref{defn:W}).

-In both cases, we can borrow ideas and techniques from graph theory (e.g., counting paths in graphs by their weight, see for instance~\cite{deit:prim} or~\cite{deika:ihara}) and provide explicit formulae for $\zeta_{G,G_{t_1},G_{t_2}}(s)$, for all $t_1,t_2\in T$.
+In both cases, we can adapt ideas and techniques from graph theory (e.g., counting paths in graphs by their weight, see for instance~\cite{deit:prim} or~\cite{deika:ihara}) and provide explicit formulae for $\zeta_{G,G_{t_1},G_{t_2}}(s)$, for all $t_1,t_2\in T$.